Wanyuxiang-code/obsidian_notes/Ethical_Class/2025-05-27-Ethics review.md

    1. Kantian Deontologism:
       There is only one, exceptionless norm(Categorical Imperative).
 It is always wrong to disobey wrong to disobery such norm, no matter what.
       1. Concept:
          Moral norms are norms of reason.
-These norms are valid universally for all rational agents.(将norm推至所有理性人范畴)
+These norms are valid universally for all rational agents.(将 norm 推至所有理性人范畴)
       2. Categorical imperative:
          Unconditionally valid and absolute.
 One must comply with them.
       3. Well-known formulations of CI: